 For the minimum tasks nationally and internationally, we need at least a dozen professionals.
-We can say that with our modest successes, the real history of the tendency is just beginning; but with our own press, our own premises and more professionals, we can really turn in a far more serious way to the development of our work on an international scale.
+We can say that with our modest successes, the real history of our tendency is just beginning; but with our own press, our own premises and more professionals, we can really turn in a far more serious way to the development of our work on an international scale.
 With resources of this character, we can begin the publication of a detailed analysis of the policies of the other tendencies for the special purpose of influencing people abroad.
 We can commence the publication, not only in English, but in foreign languages, of this material and our own analysis and theoretical documents.
 We can conduct serious work.
-Thus the task of drawing together the elements that will form a new international goes hand in hand with the building of our own tendency.
+Thus the task of drawing together the elements that will form a new international goes hand in hand with the building of our own organisation.

-NOTE 1As late as 1947, in a conversation with J. Stuart (Sam Gordon) then one of the leaders of the ISFI, while endeavouring to explain the changed conditions one of the leaders of the British Section was stopped by him saying “Ah, yes, it’s only 1947 now, there is still a year to go of Trotsky’s prognosis.”
+(1) As late as 1947, in a conversation with Stuart [Sam Gordon] then one of the leaders of the ISFI, while endeavouring to explain the changed conditions one of the leaders of the British Section was stopped by him saying “Ah, yes, it’s only 1947 now, there is still a year to go of Trotsky’s prognosis.”
 The whole events of the war and the post-war period had been lost on him and his fellow thinkers of the ISFI.

-In 1938, there had been the foundation of the Workers International League.
+In 1938, there had been the foundation of the Workers’ International League.
 This had been as a consequence of the expulsion of a group of comrades from the Militant Group on an organisational issue.
 Later that year the WIL had refused to participate in an unprincipled fusion between different groupings, some entrist, some non-entrist, with the deliberately ambiguous formula of unity on both tactics, which was calculated as the WIL stated, to produce a paralysis of the new organisation and the certainty of a split.
 It was a formula to unite three organisations into ten.
 This was subsequently confirmed by events.
-JP Cannon, who was instrumental in getting this 'unity', and the leaders of the American SWP, pursued a vendetta against those who led the WIL.
+JP Cannon, who was instrumental in getting this “unity”, and the leaders of the American SWP, pursued a vendetta against those who led the WIL.

-The RCP, of which the WIL was the principle component made rapid gains, due to, among other reasons, the support of the war-time coalition by the Labour, Stalinist and trade union leaders.
-It pursued flexible tactics, and with correct methods and policies, succeeded in gaining a modest but important support in all the principle industrial areas of the country.
+The RCP, of which the WIL was the principal component made rapid gains, due to, among other reasons, the support of the war-time coalition by the Labour, Stalinist and trade union leaders.
+It pursued flexible tactics, and with correct methods and policies, succeeded in gaining a modest but important support in all the principal industrial areas of the country.
 At its height, it was an important component part of the working class.
 The reason for its collapse is not the subject of this document, but will be dealt with when the history of British Trotskyism is produced.

 Here it should be pointed out that the WIL, although it was not present at the 1938 founding conference of the Fourth International had been invited to send delegates but had been unable to do so for financial reasons.
 Nevertheless, it sent a statement which was falsified by Cannon in order to get the rejection of sympathetic affiliation.
 Despite the fact that it was outside the International formally at the time, Trotsky did not attack it but on the contrary sent a letter of congratulations for the introduction to his pamphlet on the Lessons of Spain and the acquiring of a small printing press.

-On organisational matters, the International has been bedevilled with a heritage of Zinovievism and clique factional politics, of horse deals, of 'keyman' politics, of which Cannon among others, despite his gifts as a workers’ leader, was guilty.
+On organisational matters, the International has been bedevilled with a heritage of Zinovievism and clique factional politics, of horse deals, of “keyman” politics, of which Cannon among others, despite his gifts as a workers’ leader, was guilty.
 Always methods of this sort arise because of theoretical backwardness and in the last analysis, of incorrect policies.
 The task of a leadership, nationally and internationally, is to convince by discussion and experience.
 It is useless to wave the big stick of organisation.

 In the days of Lenin and Trotsky, even with the immeasurable political authority that they had internationally, they always endeavoured to discuss theoretical questions, and to win people over by convincing them rather by imposing their policies.
 Since the death of Trotsky who always emphasised the need for a clean banner, the methods of Zinovievism have crept into the politics of the tendencies claiming to represent the Fourth International.
 However this document is not intended to deal with organisational questions so much as with the fundamental political divergences from the ideas of Marxism that have taken place in the last three decades.

 The RCP and its forerunner the WIL provided object lessons on how organisational questions should be tackled.
-The RCP participated in the Labour Movement with flexible tactics.
+The RCP participated in the labour movement with flexible tactics.
 Under the given conditions, conducting its work under its own flag, but nevertheless facing always to the mass movement.
 The full history of the RCP and its achievements will have to be written.
 The leadership of the American SWP and of the International pursued the clique politics even to the extent of using the pressure of the resource that they possess, to ensure the acceptance of their ideas.
 Thus in a small way, continuing the policies of Zinovievism in this respect too.

-"In China the struggle against the bureaucracy and its regime, and for proletarian democracy, cannot be won except through an anti-bureaucratic struggle on a scale massive enough to bring about a qualitative change in the political form of government" (Page 8)
+(2) At the 1965 [USFI] World Congress, the delegation from our organisation challenged the following formulation in their document The Development of the Sino-Soviet Dispute and the Situation in the International Communist Movement: “In China the struggle against the bureaucracy and its regime, and for proletarian democracy, cannot be won except through an anti-bureaucratic struggle on a scale massive enough to bring about a qualitative change in the political form of government.” (page 8)

-We demanded to know whether or not this meant that the International held the position that the political revolution was necessary in China before there could be the beginning of the movement towards Socialism.
-Maitan, for the 'majority', answered that the old International Secretariat (himself, Frank, Mandel and Pablo) believed that the political revolution was not necessary while the American SWP held that it was.
+We demanded to know whether or not this meant that the International held the position that the political revolution was necessary in China before there could be the beginning of the movement towards socialism.
+Livio [Maitan], for the “majority”, answered that the old International Secretariat (himself, Frank, Mandel and Pablo) believed that the political revolution was not necessary while the American SWP held that it was.
 The formulation of the document was therefore a “compromise”.